benlarsendk/PS03/README.md

 * [DPAPI] - For decrypting Chrome passwords
 * [Mark Brittingham] - For simple AES encryption of data
 * [SQLite] - For reading the Google Chrome Login Data file
+* [3VL] - For supplying some of the code for decrypting firefox passwords and username.

 ### Note before use